Chair & Founder

 Jennifer’s extractive industry work is informed by a strong international development background, with 16 years’ experience in natural resource management, agricultural extension, microcredit, and environmental and adult education.
 With significant experience in monitoring and evaluation, as well as applied research, she has competencies in project planning, training, facilitation, and human resources management.

-Currently MFC’s Site Manager for social performance activities at Nghi Son Refinery and Petrochemical LLC, Ben worked for four years at the Ambatovy nickel & cobalt mining and processing and refining operation in Madagascar, finishing in the role of Director of Sustainability.
-Before then he worked with the International Federation of the Red Cross for the Haiti earthquake response and an almost 20-year involvement with Nobel prize winning, medical humanitarian organization, Médecins Sans Frontières / Doctors Without Borders, where he had many roles in numerous countries.
+From 2016-2018, he was Site Manager for social performance activities during the construction phase of the Nghi Son Refinery and Petrochemical project in northern Vietnam.
+Ben also worked for four years at the Ambatovy nickel & cobalt mining and processing and refining operation in Madagascar, finishing in the role of Director of Sustainability.
+Before then, he worked with the International Federation of the Red Cross for the Haiti earthquake response and an almost 20-year involvement with Nobel prize winning, medical humanitarian organization, Médecins Sans Frontières / Doctors Without Borders, where he had many roles in numerous countries.
+At present, Ben is the Resettlement Project Manager overseeing the resettlement and livelihood restoration activities for the Tilenga upstream project in Uganda.

 Diane is a development, humanitarian and private sector professional whose track record in business development and client relations has informed her work as a risk & insurance manager in the construction and engineering sector where she focused on domestic and international projects and operations.
 Her background in financial and contractual risk transfer in construction and engineering for mining/extraction, power/energy, water, infrastructure supports her work for MFC related to strategic social investment programs as well as compliance requirements for financing entities and partners, including international banks and institutional donors.